carlosonunez/blog.carlosnunez.me/content/post/byod-part-1-computers-in-the-cloud.md

 2. Laptops and desktops, and
 3. Mobile phones and tablets

-I’ll explain who the major players involved with each component are, their importance in BYOD and some things to watch out for during considerations.
+I’ll explain who the major players involved with each component are, their importance in BYOD and some things to watch out for during considerations.<!--more-->

-WIth that, let’s start by talking about computers in the cloud.
+With that, let’s start by talking about computers in the cloud.

 # Computing.
 Computing Everywhere.